-On 8 July 2019, the Company as the borrower, entered into a facility agreement with a group of lenders in relation to a 42-month term dual currency dual tranche loan facility in an amount of up to US\$200,000,000 (which includes an accordion feature) (the "2019 Term Loan Facility").
+On 8 July 2019, the Company as the borrower, entered into a facility agreement with a group of lenders in relation to a 42-month term dual currency dual tranche loan facility in an amount of up to US\$200,000,000 (which includes an accordion feature) (the "2019 Term Loan Facility"), the repayment period of which was subsequently extended by 24 months.
 Pursuant to the 2019 Term Loan Facility, it is an event of default, among other things, if the Company does not comply with the undertaking to procure that Mr. Hoi Kin Hong and Mr. Hoi Wa Fong, in aggregate, (i) remain as the single largest shareholder of the Company; (ii) maintain (directly or indirectly) beneficial ownership of not less than 40% of the entire issued share capital of the Company; and (iii) maintain management control of the Company.
 Details of the 2019 Term Loan Facility are set out in the announcement of the Company dated 8 July 2019.